A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Introduction

+When studying the Euler equations with gravity source terms one has to consider their influence on the behaviour of steady states.
+In several applications such as astrophysics one deals with problems close to the hydrostatic equilibrium

 Standard finite volume schemes do not automatically satisfy a discrete equivalent of (\ref{sys:hydrostatic_equilibrium}).
 Therefore these steady states are not preserved exactly by such schemes and small perturbations around this equilibrium cannot be resolved unless the resolution of the scheme is increased, so that the truncation error is sufficiently small.
-In order to avoid this potentially high computational effort, well-balanced schemes \cite{4,5,8,20,21,27,28,29,32} were introduced, which satisfy exactly a discrete equivalent of the steady state. \\ The well-balancing mechanism in the herein presented relaxation scheme is taken over from \cite{2}.
+In order to avoid this potentially high computational effort, well-balanced schemes \cite{4,5,8,20,21,27,28,29,32} were introduced, which satisfy exactly a discrete equivalent of the steady state.

+The well-balancing mechanism in the herein presented relaxation scheme is taken over from \cite{2}.
 The key idea is to add a transport relaxation equation for the gravitational potential to the relaxation system, which leads to a Riemann-problem that is under-determined.
 This gives an additional degree of freedom and allows to introduce a closure equation that is a discrete equivalent of (\ref{sys:hydrostatic_equilibrium}) and ensures the well-balanced property.
 This approach is exact for certain families of hydrostatic equilibria, i.e. isothermal, incompressible and polytropic ones.
 In all other cases it maintains the equilibrium to second order.
 We extend this approach so that it can be applied to any hydrostatic solution for the Euler equations with any equation of state if the hydrostatic solution is known a priori.
 The extension is based on a second order approximation of the difference in the gravitational potential using the given hydrostatic states for the density and pressure.
 This is useful for applications in stellar astrophysics, in which the equation of state (EoS) is given in form of a table.
-Since hydrostatic solutions depend on the EoS, they can then only be found through numerical simulations carried out beforehand and are therefore available in the form of discrete data.\\
+Since hydrostatic solutions depend on the EoS, they can then only be found through numerical simulations carried out beforehand and are therefore available in the form of discrete data.

 The paper is organized as follows.
 In Sect. \ref{sec:relaxation_model}, the two-speed relaxation model is derived.
 In addition, the approximate Riemann solver associated with this system and its intermediate states are determined.
 The following Sect. \ref{sec:relaxation_scheme} contains the first order Godunov-type finite volume scheme, which is based on the previously introduced approximate Riemann solver.
 Its properties are described and proven in Sect. \ref{sec:properties}.
 A suitable extension to second order in space is given in Sect. \ref{sec:2nd_order}.
 In Sect. \ref{sec:results}, the properties of the second order scheme are checked in numerical tests.
 Finally, Sect. \ref{sec:conclusion} provides the conclusion and an outlook.